-Phases 3 and 4 of the Squalicum Creek Re-route Project will build on two prior phases to address water quality and habitat issues associated with Bug Lake and the area immediately downstream of Bug Lake.
-The project will restore approximately 2/3 of Bug Lake to a forested wetland.
-The creek channel will flow through a historic channel south of the restored forested wetland, crossing under Squalicum Parkway in a new fish-passable culvert, and follow two remnant channels northwest to rejoin the current creek channel.
+Phases 3 and 4 of the Squalicum Creek Re-route Project built upon two prior phases to address water quality and habitat issues associated with Bug Lake and the area immediately downstream of Bug Lake.
+The project restores approximately 2/3 of Bug Lake to a forested wetland.
+The creek channel now flows through a historic channel south of the restored forested wetland, crossing under Squalicum Parkway in a new fish-passable culvert, and follows two remnant channels northwest to rejoin the current creek channel.
 This graphic provides an aerial view of the project area.

 This project will (1) reduce stream temperatures by reducing residence time, increasing riparian shade, and capturing cool groundwater inputs south of the former Bug Lake, (2) increase channel length, riparian cover, and riparian width west of Squalicum Parkway, (3) restore riverine wetland to improve water quality functions, and (4) bypass a partial fish passage barrier at Squalicum Parkway.

-Project construction will take place between June and December 2020.
-The Squalicum Creek re-route project is being closely coordinated with the Orchard Drive Extension, a project being constructed in the same general location.
-Learn more about the construction of the Squalicum Creek Re-route project and find the latest updates by visiting the project webpage.
+Project construction took place between June and December 2020, with planting of native plants into early 2021.
+The Squalicum Creek re-route project was closely coordinated with the Orchard Drive Extension, a project being constructed in the same general location.
+Learn more about the Squalicum Creek Re-route project and find the latest updates by visiting the project webpage.

 Phases 1 and 2 – completed 2015